Resistance Test Devices

 The Resistance test

-An ohmic resistance measurement is used to determine the electrical resistance of a component or conductor.
-It is based on Ohm's law:
+An ohmic resistance measurement serves to determine the electrical resistance of a component or conductor.
+It is based on Ohm's Law:

-- U = voltage volts across the resistor (V)
+- U = voltage in Volts across the resistor (V)

 How is the measurement performed?